jeremy-block/retro-relevance-study/public/retro-relevance/assets/tutorialText/intro.md

 ### Are you ready to begin?

-A copy of the above premise will be available in the interface.
+Your interactions will be used to generate a summary of your investigation.